About the Program

 The program is designed for students to complete coursework, an internship, and the thesis within a two-year calendar period.
 The major curricular focuses are therapeutic interventions, psychological assessment and diagnosis, and research.
 The capstone experiences are a clinical practicum, the two-semester clinical internship, and a master's thesis.

-The Department of Psychology employs 22 full-time faculty members with diverse backgrounds reflecting an array of educational and applied training, viewpoints, and orientations.
+The Department of Psychology employs approximately 20 full-time faculty members with diverse backgrounds reflecting an array of educational and applied training, viewpoints, and orientations.
 With an undergraduate enrollment of over 500 and an approximate graduate enrollment of 50 in two programs (Clinical and School Psychology), the department represents a busy and active center of academic and clinical training.

 Eastern Illinois University is located in Charleston, Ill., a town of approximately 20,000 people.
 Eastern, a school of around 10,000 students, is small enough to foster the development of close faculty-student ties, but large enough to offer numerous academic, cultural and social opportunities.

 The 20 full-time tenure-track faculty in the department all hold doctoral degrees from prestigious universities throughout the United States.